test1477/dfdfd/docke.md

-Here's the **updated full script** with the fix to ensure the output directory exists before saving the CSV file.
-It also includes better error handling to skip repositories if an error occurs and logs skipped repositories in the GitHub Actions output.
+To ensure the script continues execution even if one repository fails, we can wrap the repository processing logic in a `try-except` block.
+This way, if an error occurs while processing a repository (e.g., 404 error when listing artifacts), the script will catch the exception, log the error, and move on to the next repository.

----
+Here’s how you can modify the script to achieve this:

-### **Updated `jfrog_report.py`**
+### Updated `jfrog_report.py` with Error Handling

 ```python
 import os
 import requests